-It seems clear that it is necessary to raise employees' awareness of cyberthreats.
+It seems clear that it is necessary to raise employees' awareness of cyber threats.
 Nevertheless, many employees are still unable to detect cyberattacks.
 What keeps companies from resolving this situation?

 Companies may generally underestimate cybersecurity education or keep it on the same level while cyberattacks improve, evolve, and change over time.
 We can no longer rely on key features of fraudulent emails, such as poor grammar or logical mistakes, to recognize attacks.
 Both the content and visual form of these attacks are getting more and more sophisticated.
 I don't think we're that far from the point at which many people won’t be able to distinguish phishing from standard emails.
 Also, there is a risk of more frequent vishing, even though simulating a phone call from a certain number is difficult to perform in real time.
-But it’s not difficult to grab the CEO voice from YouTube and then prepare the vish beforehand to convince people to transfer money.
+But it’s not difficult to grab the CEO voice from YouTube and then prepare the fish beforehand to convince people to transfer money.

 What about deepfakes or facial recognition systems?
 Will they also affect the form of future attacks?

 Definitely.
 There already are deepfakes that are hard to distinguish from reality, especially in the video.
-However, deepfakes are much more difficult to do when used in a real-time interaction, as in a simulation of a video call.
+However, deepfakes are much more difficult to do when used in real-time interaction, as in a simulation of a video call.
 In general, it is easier to attack someone with a phishing email that contains text and static images rather than with an attack that requires direct interaction with the victim.
-Nevertheless, the PR impact of deepfakes spread via a social network may be a significant event today.
+Nevertheless, the PR impact of deepfake spread via a social network may be a significant event today.

-So, these types of attacks do not occur yet?
+So, these types of attacks do not occur yet.

 So far, I've only heard of a case from France, where a group of fraudsters staged a video call in which they used a silicone mask to impersonate a French defense minister and asked wealthy individuals and groups to financially support a fake government operation.
-Although it was not yet a computer-generated deepfake — it was more a bit of theater — we can expect that the problem will only get worse.
+Although it was not yet a computer-generated deepfake — it was more a bit of theatre — we can expect that the problem will only get worse.

 What are the stumbling blocks in teaching employees to recognize these attacks?